DSXiangLi/DecryptPrompt/README.md

 - [Contextual.ai-RAG2.0](https://contextual.ai/introducing-rag2/)

 ### 大模型图表理解和生成
+- survey
+  - Table Meets LLM: Can Large Language Models Understand Structured Table Data?
+A Benchmark and Empirical Study
+  - Large Language Models(LLMs) on Tabular Data: Prediction, Generation, and Understanding - A Survey
+  - Exploring the Numerical Reasoning Capabilities of Language Models: A Comprehensive Analysis on Tabular Data
+- prompt
+  - Large Language Models are Versatile Decomposers: Decompose Evidence and Questions for Table-based Reasoning
+  - Tab-CoT: Zero-shot Tabular Chain of Thought
+  - Chain-of-Table: Evolving Tables in the Reasoning Chain for Table Understanding
+- fintuning
+  - TableLlama: Towards Open Large Generalist Models for Tables
+  - TableLLM: Enabling Tabular Data Manipulation by LLMs in Real Office Usage Scenarios
+- multimodal
   - MMC: Advancing Multimodal Chart Understanding with Large-scale Instruction Tuning
   - ChartLlama: A Multimodal LLM for Chart Understanding and Generation
   - ChartAssisstant: A Universal Chart Multimodal Language Model via Chart-to-Table Pre-training and Multitask Instruction Tuning
   - ChartInstruct: Instruction Tuning for Chart Comprehension and Reasoning
   - ChartX & ChartVLM: A Versatile Benchmark and Foundation Model for Complicated Chart Reasoning
   - MATCHA : Enhancing Visual Language Pretraining with Math Reasoning and Chart Derendering
   - UniChart: A Universal Vision-language Pretrained Model for Chart Comprehension and Reasoning

 ### LLM+KG
 - 综述类